A flavorful, easy and quick Pressure Cooker Biryani that is ready in minutes but is luscious and aromatic and very, very

 - ¼ cup fried onions (like French's, or you can also find a version at Indian grocery stores.
 You can skip these, but a biryani really needs some fried onions for the perfect flavor.)

-- 1 tsp black cumin or shah jeera, can substitute with regular cumin if hard to find
+- 1 tsp black cumin (shah jeera.
+Or substitute with regular cumin)

 - 5 green cardamom pods